ben023/LifeLang/README.md

 Mark Huynh - huynhma

 ## Introduction
 LifeLang is a language to simulate a person walking through life.
-It is an imperative language with commands run, walk, jump, eat, and rest.
+It is an imperative language with commands walk, jump, eat, and rest.
 Programs will take an initial state and return a state of the player after executing certain commands.

 ## Execution
 Load the module Lifelang